Streampunk/sevruga/README.md

 - Windows:

     Install [msys2](http://www.msys2.org/).
 Follow the instructions to ensure all packages are up-to-date.
+    The installer defaults to install at C:\msys64.
+If you install to a different path you will need to update the GTK_Root variable in binding.gyp.

     Install build tools and librsvg via the pacman package manager: